 - Assessment of school crime committed on school campuses and at school-related functions

-- o Child abuse reporting procedures
+- Child abuse reporting procedures

 - o Disaster procedures

 - Suspension and expulsion policies

-- o Procedures to notify teachers of dangerous pupils
+- Procedures to notify teachers of dangerous pupils

 - o Discrimination and harassment policies

 - School wide dress code polices

 - o Procedures for safe ingress and egress

 - o Policies enacted to maintain a safe and orderly environment

 - o Rules and procedures on school discipline

 - Hate crime reporting procedures

-The Comprehensive School Safety Plan will be reviewed and updated by April of each year.
-In November of every year, the school will report on the status of its school safety plan including a description of its key elements in the annual accountability report card.
+The Comprehensive School Safety Plan will be reviewed, updated, and posted by March of each year.
+In November of every year, the District will report on the status of its school safety plan including a description of its key elements in the annual accountability report card.